One57: Early work

 The main contractor, Lendlease, started constructing the skyscraper's reinforced columns in August 2010.
 At the time, Barnett said Extell was negotiating with a potential lender for a $1.3 billion loan.
-In May 2011, the project was officially renamed One57, a reference to its house number of 157 and to the fact that the building would be located on 57th Street.
+Hyatt and Extell announced details of the building's Park Hyatt New York hotel in November 2010.In May 2011, the project was officially renamed One57, a reference to its house number of 157 and to the fact that the building would be located on 57th Street.
 This rebranding was made in advance of the expected launch of sales for the building.
 By that July, construction had reached the 22nd floor.
 Extell received a $700 million construction loan for the project in October 2011 from a syndicate led by the Bank of America, which included Banco Santander, Abu Dhabi International Bank, and Capital One.
 Of this loan, $375 million was to be paid off by the expected opening of the Park Hyatt hotel.
+Barnett also shared a condominium offering plan with the Attorney General of New York's office, detailing the building's proposed apartment prices.

+After Russian businessman Dmitry Rybolovlev paid $88 million for a unit at the nearby 15 Central Park West in late 2011—making it the most expensive residence ever sold in New York City at the time—Barnett filed plans to increase apartment prices at One57.
+The revised plans called for at least two apartments to be sold for more than $100 million; one of these, the topmost penthouse, would be the city's most expensive residence at $110 million.
+Sales at One57 officially launched in December 2011.
+A sales center was opened at the nearby Fuller Building, where prospective buyers could see interior photographs or floor plans and listen to a video about One57.
+The smallest units (starting at $3.5 million) and the two-bedroom units (starting at $6.5 million) both sold quickly.
+At the end of that month, Sotheby's International Realty broker Elizabeth Sample said that many millionaires and billionaires had expressed interest in the building's sales showroom.
+Barnett hired three sales agents from real-estate brokerage Corcoran Sunshine to lead sales.
+There was so much interest in the building that the agents sometimes scheduled tours to prospective residents one after the other, and some repeat visitors to the sales office were blacklisted after failing to provide their financials.